-• WWW site at the address: www.certum.eu

-• e-mail at the address: infolinia@certum.pl
+- WWW site at the address: www.certum.eu - e-mail at the address: infolinia@certum.pl email to infolinia@certum.pl) on the content of the revised document is equivalent to its acceptance.

 Certum provides information to all subscribers about the intended changes to the Certificate Policy and Certification Practice Statement via mailing system, information includes the date and manner of submitting comments to its content.